danieldkato/devices/README.md

 `s_finish` specifies how the device should behave at the end of a stimulus period.
 This includes things like turning off all speakers, retracting all steppers, etc.

-Because all of these device classes inherit from the same parent class (`Device`), all instances can be placed in an array, then some referring program (like a protocol's `States.cpp`) can iterate through the array and call each device's `loop` function throughout the duration of some stimulus period.
+Because all of these device classes inherit from the same parent class (`Device`), all instances can be placed in an array, then some referring program can iterate through the array and call each device's `loop` function throughout the duration of some stimulus period.
+In practice, the `MultiSens` protocol's `States.cpp` defines a stimulus-period object that iterates through such an array throughout the duration of the stimulus period.
 The `ArduFSM` program can thus update what each device should be doing on every pass of its state-dependent operations, allowing for near-simultaneous control of multiple devices throughout the duration of some stimulus period.

 The library currently consists of the following devices: